 2. Prepare: optional pre-shave.

-4. Shave: with hair growth; light, short strokes.
+4. Shave: with the grain; light, short strokes.
 Choose your razor.

-5. Post-shave: diagonal/against growth only if your skin allows.
+5. Second pass: diagonal/against the grain only if your skin allows.

 6. Finish: rinse with cold water; aftershave.

-7. Aftercare: hydrate if sensitive or dry skin.
+7. Aftercare: moisturize if skin is sensitive or dry.
 Hydration.

 Troubleshooting

-- · Irritation/rash: mild cream, sharp blade, less pressure, aftershave balm.
+- · Irritation/razor burn: mild cream, sharp blade, less pressure, aftershave balm.

-- · Ingrown hairs: mild exfoliation 1–2x/week, shave with growth direction.
+- · Ingrown hairs: mild exfoliation 1–2x/week, shave with the grain.
 Exfoliants.

-- · Red bumps on neck: one pass with growth direction; pre-shave can help.
+- · Red bumps on the neck: one pass with the grain; pre-shave can help.

 Frequently asked questions